Stephen13F/Stephen13F.github.io/_drafts/washing.markdown

 <h1>Stirrer Bars</h1>

-Acetone scrub will usually do, or a good wash with a sponge if it's bad, but sometimes metal catalyst will stick or the stirrer bars will get stained.
+An acetone scrub will usually do, or a good wash with a sponge if it's bad, but sometimes metal catalyst will stick or the stirrer bars will get stained.
 In this case, a soak in acid overnight or for a few days will do the trick.
 Be careful with acids.
 Please use normal acid before you try anything crazy like aqua regia (or worse).
 Also please put up a notice warning people you're using acid.
 If you see a bunch of stirrer bars in a beaker full of an unknown liquid, DO NOT TOUCH.

 <h1>Glass or Quartz Slides</h1>